-Transforming Education supports educators and education systems in equipping students with the mindsets, skills, and habits they need to succeed in college, career, and life.
+TransformEd supports educators and education systems in equipping students with the Mindsets, Essential Skills, and Habits (MESH) they need to succeed in college, career, and life.

 We know that MESH skills matter for students’ success in college, career, and life.
 We believe that it is possible to change education systems so that all students have opportunities to develop MESH skills and academic skills in school.

 We recognize that every student has MESH skills that can be developed further.
 We believe that all students deserve access to the tools, strategies, and resources that can help them build their MESH skills.

 We step up when high-leverage opportunities arise and take strategic risks in service of our mission.
 We work with urgency to help students succeed now while also recognizing that meaningful change may take time.

 We develop evidence-based hypotheses about the most effective ways to measure and develop MESH skills.
 We use data to test these hypotheses, and we course-correct as needed based on our findings.